How to sell a haunted house

 Perception is reality

 A lot of people will not care if a house is haunted if everything else looks great.
-If they want into your house and there’s an owl living in the attic and cobwebs in the window, a mysterious black cat wandering around and vines all over the façade, they naturally will get a mental image of a haunted property.
+If they walk into your house and there’s an owl living in the attic and cobwebs in the window, a mysterious black cat wandering around and vines all over the façade, they naturally will get a mental image of a haunted property.
 The thought of unseen ghouls coming out while they’re sleeping will be too much to bear.
 So do your best to make your house welcoming, friendly, and charming:

 - Oil all creaky hinges